capital-G/supercollider-wiki/Continuous-Integration---GitHub-Actions.md

 ---

-Try to encourage people to use [skip ci] as much as possible in their commit messages.

----

 Sometimes the CI might be temporarily unavailable and not build a commit.
 Usually manually restarting the workflow should fix this.
 If not, a last resort is to push the same set of commits under a different branch name, and then make a new PR for that.
 For example if your branch `topic/example` is the problem:

 ```